jimburton/poker/README.md

   who contributed to it are still in the game, that side pot is distributed among the winners of the main pot.

+# TODO

++ Make game API more functional, with the "stage" functions having the signature `Game -> Game`.
++ Add interactive players.